If you have read any of my early submissions here in Wood News and to the

 I will plan to do a follow up on this once I get it here and tuned up.
 Watch this column in the coming months.

 John McBride is a professional woodwright, blogger, and writer, living and working joyfully and with abandon in Denver, Colorado.
-He welcomes comments and dialogue with those who read his pieces.
-Please feel free to drop him a line at
+He welcomes feedback and connecting with those who read his ramblings, and can be reached